-The World Boxing Association have been roundly criticized once again for unveiling yet ANOTHER title belt into the mix.
+The World Boxing Association has been criticized once again for unveiling yet ANOTHER title belt into the mix.

-Four years on from a pledge by President Gilberto Mendoza to reduce the number of championships, the WBA have added a ‘Gold’ version to the growing list.
+Four years after President Gilberto Mendoza’s pledge to reduce the number of championships, the WBA has added a ‘Gold’ version to the growing list.

 Anthony Joshua is the WBA ‘Super’ champion.
 Manuel Charr currently holds the ‘Regular’ title.
-Whilst Trevor Bryan is the ‘Interim’ belt holder and now Joyce.
+At the same time, Trevor Bryan is the ‘Interim’ belt holder and now Joyce.

 It’s quite an unbelievable situation.
-Coupled with the fact representatives seem happy to pay the fees in order to give their respective fighter any old belt around their waist.
+Coupled with the fact representatives seem happy to pay the fees to give their respective fighters any old belt around their waist.

-The way things are going, the WBA will have serious credibility issues as they just keep adding more and more titles.
+How things are going, the WBA will have serious credibility issues as they keep adding more titles.

 Fans are predictably annoyed by the newest addition.